 3. Interval qualities

-The exact distance between the notes in an interval with the same number may vary.
+The exact distance between the notes in an interval with the same name may vary.
 An example is the two different versions of a third found below.
-They have the same number, but the first third is a half step smaller than the second third:
+They have the same name, but the first third is a half step smaller than the second third:

 Thirds

-To specify the exact distance between the notes in an interval, a quality is added to the interval number.
+To specify the exact distance between the notes in an interval, a quality is added to the interval name.
 There are five different interval qualities:

 • perfect intervals